-Pursuit Boats has engineered an improved, EPA-compliant fuel tank fill and vent system.
-The system reduces or eliminates fuel spillage when using a standard automatic shut-off fuel fill nozzle at marinas and gas stations.
-While this system provides a clean, consistent refueling experience, it still requires the operator's attention and must not be defeated by attempts to over-fill the tank with fuel.
-This system will automatically provide the proper air space (approximately 5% of total tank voume) in the fuel tank to accommodate the expansion of fuel during daily temperature cycles.
+Pursuit Boats has engineered an improved fuel tank fill and vent system that will reduce or eliminate fuel spillage when re-fuelling the boat with a standard automatic shutoff fuel fill nozzle provided by marinas and gas stations.
+This is in accordance to EPA regulations.

+While this system provides a clean consistent refueling experience, it still requires the operator's attention and must not be defeated by attempting to over-fill the tank with fuel.
+This system will automatically provide the proper air space (approximately 5% of total tank volume) in the fuel tank to accommodate the expansion of fuel during daily temperature cycles.

-This new fuel system is engineered to vent through a carbon canister when the fuel cap is installed.
+This new EPA compliant fuel system is engineered to vent through a carbon canister when the fuel cap is installed.
 This will greatly reduce fuel vapors that escape to the atmosphere and reduce the fuel odor that was present on traditional systems.
-For that reason, the fuel cap has been updated to help the operator verify the cap is properly closed.
+For that reason, the fuel cap has been changed to help the operator verify the cap is properly closed.

-The fuel system was factory-inspected and pressure-tested in accordance with regulations in effect at the time of manufacture.
+The fuel system was factory inspected and pressure tested in accordance with regulations in effect at the time of manufacture.
+It is the responsibility of the boat owner to maintain the safe condition of the system.
+Inspect the system frequently to ensure no deterioration or loosening of connections has occurred.